-Robertson Davies, the Canadian novelist, playwright, actor, critic and newspaperman, was born on August 28, 1913 in the town of Thamesville, Ontario, which he fictionalized as Deptford in his most famous trilogy, The Deptford Trilogy (Fifth Business, The Manticore and World of Wonders).
+Robertson Davies, the Canadian novelist, playwright, actor, critic, and newspaperman, was born on August 28, 1913 in Thamesville, Ontario, which he fictionalized as the town of Deptford in The Deptford Trilogy (Fifth Business, The Manticore and World of Wonders).

-His father, Rupert Davies, was a Welsh immigrant who later became the publisher of The Kingston Whig-Standard and a Liberal member of the Canadian Senate.
+Davies father, Rupert Davies, was a Welsh immigrant who became the publisher of The Kingston Whig-Standard and a Liberal member of the Canadian Senate.
 Davies grew up in a household full of books and ideas and amateur theatrics.

-Davies graduated from Upper Canada College in Toronto and attended Queen’s University in Kingston, Ontario, before enrolling in Oxford University.
-After graduating from Oxford he stayed on in England taking on small acting roles in touring companies.
+Davies graduated from Upper Canada College in Toronto, Ontario and attended Queen’s University in Kingston, Ontario before enrolling in Oxford University.
+After graduating from Oxford Davies decided to stay on in England and took on small acting roles in touring companies.

-After returning to Canada he became first the editor and then the publisher of the newspaper The Peterborough Examiner (which his family owned) from 1942 to 1965.
+After returning to Canada he became first the editor and then the publisher of the newspaper The Peterborough Examiner (which his family owned).

-Davies wrote a column of humourous essays at The Examiner under the pen name Samuel Marchbanks and they provided the material for three books.
+Davies wrote a humorous column for The Examiner under the pen name Samuel Marchbanks.
+The comic pieces provided the material for three books.
 He also wrote plays during this time and was one of the founders of The Stratford Shakespeare Festival.

 But it was with his novels that he found his greatest fame and popularity, beginning with The Salterton Trilogy in the 1950s (Tempest-Tost, Leaven of Malice and A Mixture of Frailties), The Deptford Trilogy in the 1970s and The Cornish Trilogy in the 1980s (The Rebel Angels, What’s Bred in the Bone and The Lyre of Orpheus).

 His books are set mostly in small town Ontario or Toronto and have many autobiographical elements.
-They also include many allusions to Davies interest in drama, medecine, magic, mythology and Jungian psychology.
+They also include many allusions to Davies interests in drama, medecine, magic, mythology and Jungian psychology.